jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 Procedure for lack of response depends on the age of the paper:

-* For papers older than 1990: When the corresponding author doesn’t reply to your third email, or you cannot find their email address (e.g. in old publication) or reach their coauthors, then change “Partly” to “Yes” in Transferred column.
+* For papers older than 1990: When the corresponding author does not reply to your third email, or you cannot find their email address (e.g. in old publication) or reach their coauthors, then change “Partly” to “Yes” in Transferred column.

-* For more recent papers (published after 1990): If the authors (and coauthors) don’t reply after the third time you have contacted them, please pass the email that you have sent them to Owen and Rob.
+* For more recent papers (published after 1990): If the authors (and coauthors) do not reply after the third time you have contacted them, please pass the email that you have sent them to Owen and Rob.
 If they cannot make contact, they will change “Partly” to “Yes” in Transferred column.

 If you were not able to find an email address of any of the authors of a paper (and also Rob and Owen don't know one), but that paper has a matrix that can be digitized – enter the matrix to the stacked file and enter all information that are available from the paper into the descriptor, all missing information get an NA and we list the species as “transferred-Yes”, still enter the missing information into MissingData